Generic Name: Glatiramer Acetate (gla TIR a mer AS e tate)

 - Swollen gland.

 - Damage to the fatty tissue under your skin can happen with glatiramer acetate.
 Rarely, death of skin tissue may happen.
-Call your doctor right away if you have pain, color, or temperature change where the injection was given.
+Call your doctor right away if you have pain, color, temperature change, or a dent where the injection was given.

 What are some other side effects of Glatiramer Acetate?